aeblyve/firm_scrape/README.md

 Warning: This project is incomplete and hacky.

-FirmScrape was a project to make a "universal web scraper" for various types of professional firms.
+FirmScrape was a project to make a "universal web scraper" for various types of professional firms, by making some assumptions about page layouts.

 The result is a full stack web application in flask, with sqlalchemy and vanilla html/css/js.

 A full implementation, that is truly universal and intelligent, would probably require a technology like GPT-4 (particularly its image processing capabilities, which at the time of writing are not available to the public)

+A FirmScrape 2, using GPT-4, is currently in development.